enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/admin/queues.rst

 By default, JQM creates one queue named "default" and every new node will poll that queue every ten seconds.
 This is obviously very limited - this chapter details how to create new queues and set nodes to poll it.

+Please read the :doc:`concepts overview<../archi>` chapter before dealing with this paragraph, as it defines the underlying concepts and gives examples.

 Defining queues
 *****************